 3 variations on baked beans: sweet, smoky, spicy

 THE FREEZERS WERE too tightly packed till now to do anything but choose the forward-facing foods.
 (Sound familiar?)
-But I’ve happily eaten my way to some wiggle room, and it’s clear I have some cooking—a.k.a. restocking–to do.
-I’m running low on portions of my favorite food: three variations on a baked-bean theme, from sweet to smoky to spicy.
-The recipes, plus a nudge to try growing beans for drying this year, too.
+But I’ve eaten my way to some wiggle room, and it’s clear I have some cooking—a.k.a. restocking–to do.
+I’ve always got dry beans in the pantry, since I’ve eaten them almost daily for decades, but I’m running low on portions of my ready-made favorite foods: three variations on a baked-bean theme, from sweet to smoky to spicy.
+The recipes are down below, plus a nudge to try growing beans for drying next year, too.

 (In the slideshow above, toggle between slides by clicking a thumbnail image, or hover over the right edge of the big photos to reveal navigational arrows.)